 How to brighten your home this winter

-Winter has its charms, but the shorter days and longer nights are on few people’s lists of favorites.
+Winter has its perks, but the shorter days and long nights are on few people’s lists of favorites.
 While you can’t make the sun stay up longer, you can take simple steps to bring more light into your living space.
-Here are six ways you can brighten up your home this winter.
+Here are six ways to brighten your home this winter.

 Curtail the curtains

 Heavy curtains are great at insulating, but they can also leave rooms feeling dark and cramped.
 Instead, consider roman shades or a simple valance with blinds to maintain privacy while maximizing natural light.

 Scandinavians are no strangers to short winter days.
 Is it any surprise that their interior design is dominated by shades of white and other light colors?
 You can borrow this bright idea by utilizing pale shades for the walls, floors and furnishings in your home.
 With some slip covers and rugs, you don’t even need to change your paint, carpet or furniture.

 Bright colors are great at boosting light around your home, but nothing shines like a mirror.
 Not only do mirrors help rooms feel more open, they also brighten up spaces.
 Large mirrors or gallery walls of smaller ones are both effective options.